 STEM is fueling economic growth and innovation across Colorado.
 Colorado has a higher share of STEM jobs than the national average and expects to see above-average growth in STEM occupations over the next decade.
 STEM education is vital to developing a diverse, creative future workforce and plays a key role in the long-term sustainability of our industry.
 STEM outreach is important to WEN, important to the energy industry and important to Colorado.

-Through partnerships with Girl Scouts and others, our members volunteer their time to share their passion and introduce young ladies to Science, Technology, Engineering, and Math so we can develop their interests in subjects that will lead them to succeed.
+Through partnerships with Girl Scouts, the American Heart Association, Colorado Oil and Gas Association and Women’s Organizations across Colorado, our members volunteer their time to share their passion and introduce young ladies to Science, Technology, Engineering, and Math so we can develop their interests in subjects that will lead them to succeed.

 WHAT IS WEN Colorado UP TO?

 COSEIA Annual Solar Conference – The Solar Connection

 WEN Colorado is a proud partner of the Colorado Solar Energy Industries Association’s (COSEIA) annual solar conference and we encourage you to attend!
 Join solar business leaders and policy experts in Colorado on March 12th-14th for The Solar Connection, where panel topics will focus on the integration of solar with storage, electric vehicles, advanced grid technologies and more!

 COSEIA is starting off the conference with a celebratory Awards Ceremony.
 On the evening of March 12th, COSEIA’s Solar and Energy Storage Awards will honor projects of all sizes as well as offering awards for innovation and special recognition for outstanding people in the solar industry!